jaredglaser/MarcovianTweetGenerator/README.md

   `git clone https://github.com/theryangeary/twitcurl.git`

-Make the Twitter API Repo:
+Make twitcurl:

   `cd twitcurl/libtwitcurl`

   `sudo make`

+Move the library file to /usr/lib/.
+You may have to copy it as both libtwitcurl.so and libtwitcurl.so.1

   `sudo cp libtwitcurl.so.1.0 /usr/lib/libtwitcurl.so`

 You may also have to place the directory called /include/curl in /usr/include